 Envy and Jealousy Trigger Drug Addiction Relapse

-You feel jealous when someone threatens to take something of yours: a job, a partner, reputation, et cetera.
-Envy occurs when someone else gets something that you believe you deserved: a promotion, the right to make certain decisions, money.
+You feel jealous when someone threatens to take something of yours: a job, a partner, reputation, etc. Envy occurs when someone else gets something that you believe you deserved: a promotion, the right to make certain decisions or money.
 These feelings are about justice.
-What’s yours is yours; you deserve to have the object of your desire and you feel the person who has it doesn’t deserve it.
+What’s yours is yours; you deserve to have the object of your desire, and you feel the person who has it doesn’t deserve it.
 You may even wish ill upon the person who has what you want.
 These feelings can be extremely damaging to your recovery.

 Criticism Triggers Drug Addiction Relapse

 Whether the criticism comes from those who would help you get better at something, those who would tear you down or from an internal source, it can be extremely difficult to take during the vulnerable period of early recovery.
 Many respond with anger or defense.
 Others respond with depression or feeling a lack of self-worth.
 Ultimately, feeling judged or less than due to the perceived perspective of others can lead to relapse.

 No one wants to hear the word no, especially in a situation in which they have put themselves in a vulnerable position and asked for something.
 Peer rejection, romantic rejection and rejection that occurs in the form of abandonment by a parent—all of these are painful and can make you feel insecure in your recovery.
 The discomfort can make you want to relapse.

 Perceived Lack of Control Triggers Drug Addiction Relapse

 Everyone needs to feel that they are in control of their lives.
 However, many in recovery confuse being in control of their own lives and controlling the lives of others.
 If someone doesn’t do something that you want, it doesn’t mean that you have a lack of control in your life.
 If someone asks you to do something that you don’t want to do, they may not be trying to control you.
 The struggle for perceived control can be all-consuming and cause problems that end in relapse.